ssk-d/fireflutter/README.md

     - Copy the Api Key on `FireFlutterApiKey`.
     - Paste it into `Firestore` => `/settings` collection => `app` document => `GcpApiKey`.
   - You may put the `GcpApiKey` in the source code (as in FireFlutter initialization) but that's not recommended. -->

+## Trouble Shotting

+### MissingPluginException google_sign_in

+`MissingPluginException(No implementation found for method init on channel plugins.flutter.io/google_sign_in)`

+This error happens (at least in our case) when Flutter has google_sign_in package and facebook sign in package.
+If facebook sign in is depending on google_sign_in package, setting for facebok sign in is mandatory to use google_sign_in.
+In short, do the settings for both google sign in and facebook sign in.